SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 # Discrete Stochastic (Gillespie) Equations

 In this tutorial we will describe how to define and simulate continuous-time jump processes, also known in biological fields as Gillespie-type models.

+!!! note

-This tutorial assumes you have read the [Ordinary Differential Equations tutorial](../../ode_example).
+    This tutorial assumes you have read the [Ordinary Differential Equations tutorial](@ref ode_example).

 The discrete stochastic simulations we consider are a form of jump equation with a "trivial" (non-existent) differential equation.
 We will first demonstrate how to build these types of models using the biological modeling functionality, then describe how to build them directly and